Firmware Files¶

 Note

 Sofirn likes to put the SP36 firmware on most of their lights, so don’t be surprised if it turns up in unexpected places!
+Though most do have their own specific builds in the Anduril source and releases now they did not always have them in the past.

 There is a chance the model number might not be in the file, for example if it’s a very new model with firmware developed by a third party Anduril contributor that hasn’t been merged back into the main tree yet.
-For some models from Wurkkos for example, these may be found in G Hart Anduril MODELS instead of the official file.

-Models File
+Models File¶

 If there are multiple matches for the same model, try to match up the variation with the hardware as close as possible.
 For example, if there is a variation for tint ramping, specific emitter types, etc.

-Ask for Help!
+Ask for Help!¶

 When in doubt, ask for help!
 Consider sending a message asking which firmware to use.
 It could be sent to the manufacturer, posted in r/flashlight on Reddit, or posted on BLF.